 Our accessibility efforts are concentrated in four key areas:

-- Windows 8.
-One of the most exciting changes in Windows 8 is the introduction of touch-only devices.
+Windows 8.
+One of the most significant changes in Windows 8 is the introduction of touch-only devices.
 With touch devices, you can directly interact with everything on your screen, including managing accessibility options in the Ease of Access Center.
-Magnifier makes it easy to magnify the screen with touch and it magnifies your apps.
-Narrator quickly reads out what is selected and is now available in more languages and voices.
+Magnifier can be used with touch on the desktop as well as in apps.
+The built-in text-to-speech program, Narrator, reads aloud what is selected and is now available in more languages and voices.
 On-Screen Keyboard includes text prediction which speeds up typing and can be resized to make it easier to see.
-Speech Recognition allows hands-free use of the device.
+With Speech Recognition you can control your computer by voice, allowing hands-free use of the device.
+Built-in support for USB peripherals like head mice, joysticks, headsets, and input switches provides access for people with even the most severe disabilities.

-- Kinect for Xbox 360.
-Interactive entertainment should be enjoyed by as many people as possible.
-Accessibility features of Kinect for Xbox 360 make navigation and gameplay easier and more comfortable.
+Kinect for Xbox 360.
+Interactive entertainment is enjoyed by nearly all people—including people with disabilities.
 With speech recognition and enhanced skeletal tracking, the Kinect experience can now be enjoyed by more users.
 A number of game titles for Kinect for Xbox 360 can be played by users with physical or sensory impairments.

-- Windows is compatible with a wide range of assistive technology products such as screen readers, magnifiers, and, specialty hardware that meets the accessibility needs of computer users with disabilities, and provides choices in all price ranges.
+Windows is compatible with a wide range of assistive technology products such as screen readers, magnifiers, and, specialty hardware that meets the accessibility needs of computer users with disabilities and provide choices in all price ranges.

 At Microsoft, our commitment to developing innovative accessibility solutions started more than two decades ago.
-Our commitment to accessibility is reflected in our evolution to global leadership in the field.
-Key elements are:
+Our commitment to accessibility is reflected in these key elements:

 Sharing information.
-Microsoft Accessibility Website and Accessibility Update newsletter provide information about the accessibility of our products, including demos, tutorials, and guides.
-Accessibility and personalization information is available in 58 regions and 41 languages.
+The Microsoft Accessibility Website and Accessibility Update newsletter provide information about the accessibility of Microsoft products, including demos, tutorials, and guides.
+Accessibility and personalization information is available in many regions and languages internationally.

 Guidance for businesses and schools to provide accessible technology.
-Microsoft offers a series of guides to help businesses, schools, organizations and governments integrate technology for individuals with disabilities.
+Microsoft offers a series of guides to help governments, schools, and business and organizations integrate technology for individuals with disabilities.
 Guides include:

 - Accessibility: A Guide for Educators